apache/apisix/docs/en/latest/plugins/ua-restriction.md

 ## Description

 The `ua-restriction` Plugin allows you to restrict access to a Route or Service based on the `User-Agent` header with an `allowlist` and a `denylist`.

+A common scenario is to set crawler rules. `User-Agent` is the identity of the client when sending requests to the server, and the user can whitelist or blacklist some crawler request headers in the `ua-restriction` Plugin.

 ## Attributes